MinecraftServerControl/mscs/README.md

 The backups will be saved in `/opt/mscs/backups`.

-If you're running multiple cron jobs (i.e. mapping the world, creating backups, etc) that may overlap eachother, it's a good idea to get a package called `flock` that will prevent the jobs from overlapping so errors aren't thrown.
+If you're running multiple cron jobs (i.e. mapping the world, creating backups, etc) that may overlap eachother, it's a good idea to use a package called `flock` that will prevent the jobs from overlapping so errors aren't thrown.
+It should be installed on all linux systems by default.

-To install:

-    sudo apt-get install flock

-Following the example above, make your entry look like so:
+Continuing the example above, make your entry look like so:

      0 */2 * * *  flock -n /tmp/fcj.lockfile /usr/local/bin/mscs backup myWorld